N/A

 • How clearly your career goals are explained

-Being close to the average score range helps show readiness for the program, but it does not guarantee admission.
+Being close to the average score helps show readiness for the program, but it does not guarantee admission.
 In the same way, a score slightly below the average does not automatically mean rejection.
 HEC Paris always evaluates the full application, not just test scores.

 Source: HEC Paris MiM Class Profile